grantjo78/TanzuOnAzure/README.md

 The article will document the journey I went through deploying a VMware Tanzu Kubernetes Grid (TKG) onto Azure.

-My objective was to:
+I will be covering the below:
-- [x] Deploy an Azure Standalone Tanzu Kubernetes Grid Management Cluster
+- [x] Deploying a Private Standalone Tanzu Kubernetes Grid Management Cluster onto Azure
-- [x] Append a Workload Cluster to the environment
+- [x] Adding a Private Workload Cluster to the environment
-- [x] Ensure that the cluster API are only accessible from within the vNet

 To restrict the cluster API to within the vNet, the  TKG clusters need to be deployed as Private Clusters.
 By default, Azure management and workload clusters are public.
 They can be configure to be private, which means their API server uses an Azure internal load balancer (ILB) and is therefore only accessible from within the cluster’s own VNet or peered VNets